 A breathtaking walk in both senses of the word, with tremendous views over Combe Martin Bay and inland ...read more

 Challenging walks (17 walks)

 An easy start on tarmac to Castle Rock turns to grassy clifftops, which then lead to the spectacular ...read more

 A short but challenging walk up into a wilderness full of wildlife, high above an inspirational landscape of ...read more

-A wonderful walk around a green Roman carriageway high above the sea, above rocky scree-clad hillsides covered in ...read more
+A wonderful walk along a green Roman carriageway high above the sea, winding through rocky scree-clad hillsides covered ...read more